srinith712/Customer-Support-Ticket-Resolution-Pipeline/README.md

 ### Requirements
 - Databricks workspace with Unity Catalog enabled (Free Edition is sufficient)
 - No external cloud credentials required — uses Unity Catalog Volumes for file storage

 ## Databricks Job

-`Jobs/job_config.json` contains the exported Job definition: three tasks (Bronze → Silver → Gold) wired with sequential dependencies, so the whole pipeline runs end-to-end with a single **Run now** click.
+`Jobs/job_config.json` contains the exported Job definition: four sequential tasks (`Config → Bronze → Silver → Gold`), so the whole pipeline runs end-to-end with a single **Run now** click.

 To recreate it in your own workspace:
 1. **Jobs & Pipelines** → **Create Job**.